A new design (three centuries in the making).

 Pepys' original wallet was made in Constantinople in the late seventeenth century and is thought to have been presented to him by a diplomat from the Ottoman empire.
 It is in remarkable condition for an item so old, a testament to choice of material and precision of workmanship.
 The wallet is now under the care of the National Leather Collection.

 The National Leather Collection was set up in 1946 under its original name, The Museum of Leather Craft, by John Waterer.
-Since the early days its roll has been to collect and present items of leather from around the world, preserving them for future generations.
-The Collection comprises an archive of historic, unusual and important objects of leather, including everything from neolithic hide bowls, royal treasure chests and fragments of the dead-sea scrolls, as well as an exhaustive library.
+Since the early days its role has been to collect items of leather from around the world, preserving them for future generations.
+The Collection comprises an archive of historic, unusual and important objects of leather, including everything from neolithic hide bowls, royal treasure chests and fragments of the dead-sea scrolls.